Skyrunner Skyrunning Crosscountry Concept With Young Athlete On Big Rock

 In this time of readily available and plentiful food, it is hard to fathom that only a generation ago, our grandparents or great-grandparents faced significantly greater hardships when it came to knowing when and where their next meal was coming from.
 With the advent of large-scale farming, the transportation network needed to move food from its source to where it is consumed and the technology needed to maintain freshness, this is no longer a major issue, but all of this took place in just the past 75 years or so.
 Going back even further to our hunter-gatherer ancestors, meals were often very far apart, and so in order to survive, we have had to evolve to store energy in times of plenty for use when times are lean.

 Our cells love to use carbohydrates as a primary source of metabolic fuel.
 Doing so tends to be very efficient and produces the least amount of metabolic stress and toxic byproducts.
-When sugars aren’t readily available, our bodies begin to convert protein and fat into sugar and then use that as primary metabolic fuels.
+When sugars aren’t readily available, our bodies begin to convert protein and fat into sugar and then use them as primary metabolic fuels.
 Because sugars are preferred and continuously available thanks to modern, plentiful food, our systems have adapted so that metabolizing protein and fat becomes less efficient over time.

 Intermittent Fasting Metabolic Theory